 That's right.
 No one is a mind reader.

-Finding out their desires, their needs, their boundaries, their fantasies, and their sexual health practices is all part of getting to know your partners.
+Finding out their desires, needs, boundaries, fantasies, and sexual health practices are all part of getting to know your partners.

-- “I am really attracted to you and would like to have sex with you.
-Before we do that I'd like to talk about ways to make our sex together both enjoyable and safe for both of us.”
+I am attracted to you and would like to have sex with you.
+Before we do that, I'd like to talk about ways to make our sex together both enjoyable and safe for both of us.

-If you would like to go farther physically with me, I'd love to talk to you about what kinds of things you enjoy, what you might like to try, what boundaries you have, and how we both want to make sure to have safer sex?”
+If you would like to go farther physically with me, I'd love to talk to you about what kinds of things you enjoy, what you might like to try, what boundaries you have, and how we both want to make sure to have safer sex?

 I love having sex with you.
-The more I get to know you the more enjoyable sex has become.
-Now that we know each other better I'd love to find out about other things which turn you on, things that you'd like to explore together.”
+The more I get to know you; the more enjoyable sex has become.
+Now that we know each other better, I'd love to find out about other things which turn you on, things that you'd like to explore together.

 I have this fantasy that I would like to tell you about.
-I'm a little nervous, so it'd help me to know that you want to hear it and won't laugh at me.”
+I'm a little nervous, so it'd help me to know that you want to hear it and won't laugh at me.